DSACMS/ospo-guide/content/outbound/archiving-repositories.md

 - [ ] Review releases and tags (if applicable, Maturity Model Tier3+)

 ## repo-sunsetter
-repo-sunsetter is a GitHub Action developed by the OSPO to prepare repositories for archival.
-It implements the work described above by filing an issue with the archival review checklist as well as automating README documentation & metadata updates.
+repo-sunsetter is a repository-level GitHub Action developed by the OSPO to prepare repositories for archival.
+It implements the work described above by:
+1. Adds an archival notice to the README.md to inform users about the state of the repository
+2. Updates project metadata by marking project as archived in code.json
+3. Files an issue containing the archival checklist based on the repository's maturity model tier.

-For more information on using this action, visit the [repo-sunsetter repository](https://github.com/DSACMS/repo-sunsetter).
+For more information on using this action for your team's / organization's repository, visit the [repo-sunsetter repository](https://github.com/DSACMS/repo-sunsetter).

 ## Archiving a repository on DSACMS GitHub